A CPU in Lua

 This post was originally published on blog.headchant.com but was edited and moved here in 2022.

-It might be interesting to implement a small register based VM in Lua.
-Lets start by considering the architecture of a register machine.
+It might be interesting to implement a small register based Virtual Machine in Lua.
+Let’s start by considering the architecture of a register machine.

-If we look at how existing Register Machines are designed for example the or the Lua VM itself, we see a few things:
+If we look at how existing Register Machines are designed for example the Lua VM itself, we see a few things:

 - a program